smartcar/ios-sdk/README.md

 ## Handling the Redirect

 For iOS 13 and above, the callback URL with the authentication code (or error) is automatically passed to the completion handler and no further action to intercept the callback is required.

+When using `responseType: "none"`, there is no redirect — the completion handler is invoked directly when Connect signals that the flow is complete.

 ## SDK Reference